-At this point in my travels I feel like it’s safe to say that Gimmelwald, Switzerland might be the greatest place I have ever stayed.
+At this point in my travels I feel it’s safe to say Gimmelwald, Switzerland might be the greatest place I have ever stayed.

-I definitely love London, England and Split, Croatia; but Gimmelwald, Switzerland is absolutely magical.
+I definitely love London, England and Split, Croatia.

-Gimmelwald is a tiny village located in the Bernese Alps.
+But Gimmelwald is absolutely magical for a tiny village in the Bernese Alps.

-Brightly colored flowers decorate the window sills and front yards of all the cute wooden houses.
+Brightly colored flowers decorate window sills and front yards of cute wooden houses.

 There is also no traffic because the only way to the village is by cable car.